osirjeremy/metacritic_videogameReviews_scraping/README.md

-## Webscraping Project: Metacritic VideogameReviews using Scrapy
+## Webscraping Project: Metacritic Videogame Reviews using Scrapy

 Scraping and analysis of videogame reviews from 1995-2020 from Metacritic.com using Scrapy.